Esophageal and Swallowing Disorders

 - Eosinophilic esophagitis

-The Mount Sinai Medical Center excels in treating esophageal and swallowing disorders.
+The Mount Sinai Health System excels in treating esophageal and swallowing disorders.

 One complication you might face as a result of acid reflux is Barrett’s esophagus.
 Barrett’s esophagus is a precancerous condition of the esophagus that is believed to result from long-standing acid injury.
 Surgery was once the only effective means of treating Barrett’s esophagus, but today, at Mount Sinai, you can benefit from nonsurgical options as well.